pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Updating a VIM
 ~~~~~~~~~~~~~~

-Tacker allows for updating VIM authorization parameters such as 'username',
+Apmec allows for updating VIM authorization parameters such as 'username',
 'password' and 'project_name' and 'ids' after it has been registered.
 To update
-'username' and password' for a given VIM user within Tacker:
+'username' and password' for a given VIM user within Apmec:

 ::